Inventory control features in the syllabuses of several ACCA examination papers. The areas usually tested in these papers are:

-- determining an economic order quantity (EOQ) – calculations to assess how many units of a particular stock item to order at a time
+- determining an economic order quantity (EOQ) – calculations to assess how many units of a particular inventory item to order at a time

-- finding an optimal re-order level (optimal ROL) – providing some idea of the level to which stocks can be allowed to fall before placing an order for more
+- finding an optimal re-order level (optimal ROL) – providing some idea of the level to which inventories can be allowed to fall before placing an order for more

-- discussions of various practical aspects of stock management – often referred to by students with no practical experience as ‘theory’.
+- discussions of various practical aspects of inventory management – often referred to by students with no practical experience as ‘theory’.

-The basis of the theoretical calculations of an EOQ and an optimal ROL is that there are advantages and disadvantages of holding stock (of buying stock in large or small quantities).
+The basis of the theoretical calculations of an EOQ and an optimal ROL is that there are advantages and disadvantages of holding inventory (of buying inventory in large or small quantities).
 The advantages include:

 - the need to meet customer demand